Cotalker/documentation/docs/documentation/automation/cotlang/extract_survey_element.md

 <div className="alert alert--secondary">

-We can use a parameterized bot to make an [API request that obtains element data](/docs/documentation/api/databases/properties#get-by-id) submitted through a survey.
+We can use a [_Network Request_](/docs/documentation/automation/bots/nwrequest-2.0.0), i.e., a parameterized bot used to make [API requests](/docs/documentation/api/databases/properties#get-by-id), to help us obtain element data submitted through a survey.
 This type of bot can be set as a [stage](/docs/documentation/automation/existing_routines) within a [routine](/docs/documentation/automation/admin_routine).

 Below is a list of bot settings and COTLang scripts that can be used to make this API request: `https://www.cotalker.com/api/v2/properties/{id}`.